holydrug/windows-11-fresh-developer-start/README.md

-Z## This guide provides a step-by-step approach to enhance your Windows environment 🚀🛠️🖥️🌐💻
+## This guide provides a step-by-step approach to enhance your Windows environment 🚀🛠️🖥️🌐💻

 ### Install Chocolatey: